tony-w/UnityKickstart/jollytouch/README.md

  * Progressively revealing sprite using clipping area (progress bar)
  * Basic 2D physics
  * Creating and destroying game objects

+# Where to start

+Load up the project in the Unity editor and open the Assets/Library/mainmenu.scene and hit play to test the game.
+Load up the Assets/Library/level1.scene and browse the objects in the scene, specifically paying attention to draggable player object, the sun, spawn point and level manager and their respective components.
+Look at the Bouncer and Player prefabs, which act as the template for those objects when they need to be created.

 # Architecture